CrommVardek/Slushie/README.md

 4. Generate proof (denoted by `P`) (already implemented in [CLI tool](./plonk_prover/README.md))
 5. Send a request to Relayer supplying transaction data `R`, `h`, `A`, `f`, `t`, `P`.
 Then the Relayer makes a Withdrawal transaction to contract with supplied data (in progress)

 The contract verifies the proof and uniqueness of the nullifier hash to guarantee that proof has not appeared before.
-If verification successes, it sends `N − f` to `A` and `f` to the `t` and adds `h` to the list of nullifier hashes.
+If verification succeeds, it sends `N − f` to `A` and `f` to the `t` and adds `h` to the list of nullifier hashes.

 ### Zero-knowledge proof scheme